Wednesday, November 24, 2010

 An English professor named David Hibbler saw the band's potential and took on the role of manager.
 He released the band's debut single, "She's All Mine" b/w "I'm Not Satisfied" on his Outrage label in 1975.
 The artwork for the record was done by Don Vogel, who also spearheaded a campaign to promote a show for the band by distributing pamphlets displaying Nazi-esque imagery.
 The fiasco made headline news and certainly drew people to their performance but some didn't view it as art, frightened that an actual invasion was taking place.

-It is possible that as many as 3,000 copies of the record were pressed and it sold very well, but Steve left the band after it's released.
-He was replaced by Phil Shoemaker, a drummer who practiced in the same space with his band The Tories who he was unhappy with.
-So for the next five years the line-up consisted of Danny (lead), Allen (rhythm) Terry (bass), and Phil (drums).
-They signed a management deal with Shone Productions out of Minneapolis, MN and were able to secure slots opening for bands like ZZ Top, Blue Oyster Cult, The Police, Joan Jett and many others.
+The record sold very well.
+In fact, it is believed that upwards of two or 3,000 copies circulated.
+Steve left the band after its release, however, and was replaced by Phil Shoemaker, a drummer for a band called The Tories that shared a practice space with The Boys.
+Unhappy with that band, he ended up spending the next five years playing alongside Danny (lead), Allen (rhythm), Terry (bass), and Phil (drums) in The Boys.
+They signed a management deal with Shone Productions out of Minneapolis, MN and were able to secure slots opening for bands like ZZ Top, Blue Oyster Cult, The Police, Joan Jett, and many others.

 The band eventually left Shone Pro and moved back to Lincoln where they recorded and released their second single, "You Make Me Shake" b/w "We're Too Young" in 1977.
 By this time the band had taken over the operation of Outrage and tried to promote the record themselves.
 It is unknown how many copies were pressed but their friend Dave Boye helped by taking orders and mailing records all across America.